City of Reno

 The City of Reno provides safe roadway access in an environmentally sound manner during winter months.
 Become familiar with the Public Works Snow and Ice Control Plan so you are aware of the procedures the City will take to keep the roads safe during adverse winter conditions (does not include roads maintained by Nevada Department of Transportation, Washoe County and the City of Sparks).

 The City's street system contains approximately 2,361 lane miles.
-It is divided into 19 snow and ice removal routes.
+It is divided into twenty snow and ice removal routes.
 The City's snow and ice-control material is primarily a mixture of salt and sand along with salt brine which is used as a pre-treatment for grades and bridges to assist in keeping these areas open.

 Download Winter Preparedness Guide (8mb)